 The Morristown National Historical Park commemorates the site of General George Washington and the Continental Army’s winter encampment during the Revolutionary War.
 During their stay, the soldiers survived what would be the coldest winter on record.
 The park brings history to life through sites including a museum, Ford Mansion (Washington’s headquarters), Fort Nonsense, Jockey Hollow and The New Jersey Brigade and Cross Estate Gardens.
 It also boasts around 27 miles of hiking trails to explore, sprinkled with interpretive sites.

-The Delaware Water Gap encompasses nearly 70,000 acres of breathtaking scenery along 40 miles of the Delaware River, which winds through the Appalachian Mountains.
-The park features waterfalls and many outdoor activities, including canoeing, hiking, camping, swimming, biking, cross-country skiing, fishing and more.
+The Delaware Water Gap National Recreation Area encompasses over 70,000 acres of breathtaking scenery along 40 miles of the Delaware River, which winds through the Appalachian Mountains.
+The park features waterfalls and many outdoor activities, including over 150 miles of hiking trails, canoeing and kayaking, camping, boating, biking, fishing and more.

 The Sandy Hook Unit National Recreation Area is a picturesque, 2,044-acre barrier beach peninsula where visitors can enjoy swimming, hiking, guided walking tours, biking and relaxing along the park's miles of beaches.
 The area features the largest holly forest in the Northeastern United States as well as historical landmarks, including the Sandy Hook Lighthouse and Fort Hancock.

 Paterson Great Falls National Historical Park is home to one of the largest waterfalls in the Eastern United States.
 The Falls are a “must-see” for visitors in Paterson, a historic district considered to be America’s first planned industrial city.
 The Falls are an impressive 77 feet high and 260 feet wide, with more than 2 billion gallons of rushing water daily.
 In 1976, the area was designated as a National Historic Landmark and later designated as a National Historical Park in 2009.